UKCloud/documentation/articles/other/other-how-view-status-info.md

 You can subscribe to the status page to receive updates when information is updated.

-1. On the UKCloud Service Status page, click the **Subscribe to Updates button**.
+1. On the UKCloud Service Status page, click the **Subscribe to Updates** button.

     ![Subscribe to Updates button](images/other-status-btn-subscribe.png)